smogon/pokemon-showdown/README.md

 Showdown
 ========================================================================

 Showdown is a simulator of Pokemon battles.
-It currently only supports singles battles in Generation 5 (Pokemon Black and Pokemon White).
+It currently supports singles battles in Generations 4-5 (HGSS, BW, BW2).

 Installing
 ------------------------------------------------------------------------